entropyxyz/entropy-docs/docs/01-Intro.md

 - How Threshold Signature Schemes differ from multisignatures
 - How the Entropy Network will work, as a new kind of decentralized infrastructure for securing your funds

-Keep an eye out for our upcoming testnet release!
+Keep an eye out for our upcoming Devnet release!

 And we're hiring {put link to hiring page here}